kianenigma/what-blockchain-actually/content/Content/What/Evolution of Blockchain State Machines.md

 ---
-Description: How the blockchain state machine has evolved over time and has become more developer friendly and extensible.
+description: How the blockchain state machine has evolved over time and has become more developer friendly and extensible.
 ---

 Our chapters so far have looked like this: we started with a set of conceptual explanations: